John-Kibirige/odin-media-project/README.md

 # The Odin Media Project

-The main purpose of the project is to draw on my understanding of working with media by building a YouTube's video player page.
+The main purpose of the project is to draw on my understanding of working with media by building a YouTube video player page.

 The goal of the project is not to produce an exact replica of the YouTube video page, but to focus on making the media elements show up.